KraverekPL/discord-bot-SGStudio-server/README.md

 - Adjust the number of available jokes or specify a source for joke retrieval.
 - Define keyword responses in the `keyword_responses.txt` file.

-## OpenAI Conversation
+## Conversations with OpenAI or VertexAI

-To engage in a conversation with the bot using OpenAI, mention the bot and provide your message.
+Engage in conversations with Mały Warchlak using the powerful capabilities of OpenAI or VertexAI from Google.
+Simply mention the bot and provide your message.
 The bot will respond with an intelligent reply.

+Additionally, Mały Warchlak leverages VertexAI's advanced features, including:

+- **Video Analysis**: VertexAI can analyze video content, providing insights and information about the content of videos.
+- **Image Description**: VertexAI is capable of describing the content of images, enabling Mały Warchlak to provide detailed descriptions or analysis of images shared on Discord.

 ## Music Playback